jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 5. Ban on political parties and factions.

-6. No campaigning and electioneering; ban on block voting.
+6. No campaigning and electioneering; ban on bloc voting.

 7. Proper control of election environment; emphasis on ease of